SamYaple/rpi-diskimage-builder/README.md

 3 as-is, but that is untested and out-of-scope.
 If you plan to use this for other versions than the RPi4, expect to do some modifications.

+At this time, this build will only work with the `hirsute` (21.04) and beyond releases of Ubuntu.

 # Prerequisites
 Clone the repo: